Mississippi Highway 604: Route description

 All of the undivided, two-laned route is located in western Hancock County.
 MS 604 starts at US 90 south of Pearlington and travels north.
 The road goes through a small forest, before turning northwest and entering Pearlington.
 MS 604 goes through the center of Pearlington, and turns north at Levee Street.
 The route soon travels northeast as it leaves Pearlington.
 MS 604 enters into larger forests for around 3 mi.
 About 0.5 mi south of MS 607, MS 604 travels northward.
 The road soon ends at MS 607 at a T-intersection.

 In 2013, Mississippi Department of Transportation (MDOT) calculated as many as 1,000 vehicles traveling north of Birch Drive, and as few as 840 vehicles traveling south of MS 607.
 MS 604 is legally defined in Mississippi Code § 65-3-3.
 MS 604 is maintained by the Mississippi Department of Transportation.
-The route is part of the Westonia Senic Byway to Space, which starts at MS 607, travels on MS 604, and ends at Stennis Space Center's buffer zone near Pearlington.
+The route is part of the Westonia Scenic Byway to Space, which starts at MS 607, travels on MS 604, and ends at Stennis Space Center's buffer zone near Pearlington.